Participating in Intramurals

 16. Active members of fraternities may compete with their house.
 Active with a house is defined by the Office of Fraternity and Sororities membership list.
 This list is developed by the fraternity, signed by the house president, and sent to the Office of Fraternities and Sororities at the beginning of each semester.
 All fraternities must be registered members on the K-State campus to be eligible to compete in the fraternity division.

 17. Men competing in the residence hall division with intramural points designated for a respective residence hall floor or wing must live in the respective residence hall and reside on the floor wing for which they compete.

-Coordinators and assistant coordinators living in halls where all floors combine may compete in all activities for their respective hall.
 If a participant changes his or her residence from a residence hall during a competitive season, he or she is allowed to continue participation for the original floor or wing only until that sport season is completed.
 Each respective floor or wing is considered a living group unless combined with another floor or wing.

 18. In activities with separate divisions for men's and women's competition, no person may participate in a division of the opposite sex.
-When an intramural activity is not offered to both men and women and is "not for points," this rule does not apply.

 19. Each team with a winning percentage of .500 and a sportsmanship rating of 2.5 or better will advance to playoffs with the following exceptions:

 - Teams that forfeit twice during the season or forfeit once and did not attend the captain's/manager's meeting for that sport.